gsampallo/esp32cam_ftp/README.md

-# esp32cam_ftp
+# ESP32Cam_ftp

-Upload photos from ESP32-CAM to ftp server
+Upload photos from ESP32-CAM to ftp server.

+Check out the [blog](http://www.gsampallo.com/blog/?p=686) for more details.